realraum/noc/ansible/README.md

 Of course the latter file needs to be created using `ansible-vault`.

-If you wan't to store secrets that by default shouldn't be automatically exposed to hosts and groups as variables please put the vault files into `secrets` directory and should be name <some-name>.vault.yml.
+If you want to store secrets that by default shouldn't be automatically exposed to hosts and groups as variables please put the vault files into `secrets` directory and should be name <some-name>.vault.yml.